A Reader Questions:

 After the beef is wrapped in foil it can can be finished either in the smoker or inside in the oven, set at 250 degrees.
-Continue cooking the roast another four hours, or until the internal temperature reaches about 200˚F. At that temperature the meat will be fork-tender.
+Continue cooking the roast another three to four hours, or until the internal temperature reaches about 200˚F. At that temperature the meat will be fork-tender.

 Carefully pour the collected juices into a container and place it in your fridge.
 Let chuck rest for about a half hour.
 Remove any remaining pockets of fat, then shred it with a couple of forks, or just chop it up with a big, sharp knife.

 Remove the fat from the top of the cooled beef juice, then add the de-fatted juice back into the shredded beef.
 You can add a bit of your favorite bbq sauce to the shredded chuck if you want, or serve it on the side.
 This makes killer sandwiches!